clstmbrly/piv-guides/_networkconfig/2a_domaincontrollers-2.md

   * To determine the Domain Controller's GUID, start **Ldp.exe** and locate the **domain-naming context**.
   * Double-click on the **name of the Domain Controller** whose GUID you want to view.

-    > The list of attributes for the Domain Controller object contains the **"Object GUID"** followed by a long number.
+    > The list of attributes for the Domain Controller object contains the **"Object GUID" followed by a long number**.
 The number is the object GUID.
 For example:

             Other Name: 1.3.6.1.4.1.311.25.1 = ac 4b 29 06 bb d6 5d 4f e3 9c 4c ab c3 6a 55 d9

-    > The Domain Controller's certificate must be installed in the domain controller's local computer's **_personal certificate store_**, as described in _How do I generate and install Domain Controller certificates_?
+    > The Domain Controller's certificate must be installed in the Domain Controller's local computer's **_personal certificate store_**, as described in _Auto-Enroll Domain Controllers Using Group Policy Object (GPO)_. <!--Is this the correct section to link to?
+Title has apparently changed...?-->

 ## Issuing Domain Controller Certificates